CBI depends on the volunteer work of our members!

 She has been on the CBI Board for many years, was president and is chair of the Hevrah Kaddish, (the burial committee.)
 She feels that is one of the most profoundly meaningful experiences she has had at CBI.

 Darlene and Len were married at CBI forty-five years ago.
-They have three daughters, a granddaughter, and are expecting a grandson.
+They have three daughters, a granddaughter, and a grandson.